 Skip to main content

 The Zo API lets you interact with your Zo from scripts, automations, or other apps.
-Authenticate with an API key from Settings > Developers.
+Authenticate with an API key from Settings > API & MCP.

 Quick start

-1. Go to Settings > Developers and create an API key
+1. Go to Settings > API & MCP and create an API key

 2. Copy it immediately — you won’t see it again